ibowditch/userdocs/technology.md

   * Mobile phone numbers are not required, though if they are supplied, they will be shared with other Members for their convenience.

-* RFSTAG can only be accessed using secure connection (https).
+* RFStag can only be accessed using secure connection (https).
 This means that the connection between the user and the server is encrypted, and cannot be intercepted.

 * Additional protections, including HTTP Strict Transport Security (HSTS), Cross site scripting (XSS), Cross site request